aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/document-builder-overview/navigation-with-cursor/_index.md

 You can mark a place that you want to find and move to it again easily.
 You can insert as many bookmarks into your document as you want, and then navigate through them by identifying the bookmarks with unique names.
 You can move to a bookmark by using the [MoveToBookmark](https://apireference.aspose.com/words/cpp/class/aspose.words.document_builder#movetobookmark_string) method.

-The following code examples shows how to move a cursor position to a bookmark:
+The following code examples demonstrates how to move a cursor position to a bookmark:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-DocumentBuilderMovingCursor-DocumentBuilderMoveToBookmark.cpp" >}}